oras-project/oras/docs/proposals/multi-arch.md

 - `--add`: Add a manifest to the index.
 The manifest will be added as the last element of the index.
 - `--remove`: Remove a manifest from the index.
+- `--merge`: Merge the manifests from existing indexes.
+Subjects, artifact types and annotations of the existing indexes will not be in the updated index.
 - `--annotation`: Update annotations for the index.
 - `--annotation-file`: Update annotations for the index and the individual manifests.
 - `--oci-layout`: Set the target as an oci image layout.